-Transient students are those students not working on a degree program at WSC but taking courses for transfer to another institution.
-The completed application for admission is required.
-A verification of good academic standing form needs to be completed by the institution the student is currently attending.
+Non-Degree Seeking Students are those students not working on a degree program but taking courses for transfer to another institution.
+The completed application for admission is required, and a verification of good academic standing by the institution the student is currently attending.
 High school and college transcripts are not required.